 The University of Sydney, NSW 2006, Australia

 Your application will be submitted once the original bank draft has been received and processed by the International Finance team.
-Scanned cheques are not accepted.
+We cannot accept scanned cheques.